deepakkamboj/playwright-ms-auth/README.md

 A robust, production-ready authentication framework that simplifies Microsoft identity integration in Playwright test suites.
 Built with the Abstract Factory pattern, it supports both password and certificate-based authentication across multiple credential providers including Azure KeyVault, local files, environment variables, and GitHub Secrets.

 Perfect for enterprise test automation requiring secure, reusable authentication flows with multi-region support and smart session caching.
+Get started in seconds with just email and password, or use enterprise-grade providers like Azure KeyVault for production.

 ## Tech Stack